 Dr. Rhonda Phillips

 Rhonda is committed to “value-added” learning experiences, combining teaching, research, and engagement opportunities.
-She provides strong experience in teaching honors courses with interdisciplinary topics, including community sustainability, quality-of-life and happiness studies, and international planning and world urbanism.
-Her research and outreach focus is community planning and development, as well as indicator and evaluation systems for monitoring progress towards community well-being, development and economic development revitalization goals.
-Rhonda is a two-time Fulbright recipient, serving as a 2012 Fulbright Specialist to Panama.
+She provides interdisciplinary teaching experience across a range of diverse topics, including sustainability, international planning and world urbanism.
+Her research and outreach focus is community planning and development, as well as indicator and evaluation systems for monitoring progress towards community well-being and economic development revitalization goals.
+Rhonda is a three-time Fulbright recipient, serving as a 2015 -16 and 2012 Fulbright Specialist to Panama.
 She also served as the 2006 Fulbright UK Ulster Policy Fellow in Northern Ireland at the University of Ulster, focusing on heritage and cultural based community and economic development strategies.
-She was awarded the 2012 International Society for Quality-of-Life Studies' Distinguished Research Fellow for her work in community well-being and quality of life.
-She is author or editor of eighteen books, including Introduction to Community Development.
+She was awarded the 2012 International Society for Quality-of-Life Studies' Distinguished Research Fellow for her work in community well-being.
+She is author or editor of nineteen academic books, including the textbook, Introduction to Community Development, and Growing Livelihoods: Local Food Systems and Community Development.

 Contact the main office at (765) 494- 2929.